tpot/chef-fossology/README.md

 * Ubuntu
 * Fedora

-However the cookbook only supports the Ubuntu distribution at this time.
+However the cookbook only supports Ubuntu at this time.

 ## Attributes